iShezmu/holbertonschool-web_front_end/html_advanced/README.md

     - in the ´div´ in the ´footer´
       - create an unordered list and put each anchor tag (Facebook, Twitter, …) as an individual list item

+*   25-index.html
+    - inside the ´footer´, after the ´div´
+      - create a new ´div´
+      - in the new ´div´ create an unordered list with the following links:
+        - link to ´#´ with text ´Terms of Use´
+        - link to ´#´ with text ´Privacy Policy´
+        - link to ´#´ with text ´Cookie Policy´